demurthelemur/demurthelemur/README.md

 - I am currently studying at Sabancı University to get my degree in Computer Sciences and Engineering👨🏻‍💻
 - Currently working at Rapsodo as an IOS Developer Intern
 - I currently do more work as an IOS Developer but I'm in the process of transitioning to Web Development
-- I am also interested in Full-Stack Web Development, Computer Graphics, Computer Networks and Network Security and Operating Systems
+- I am also interested in Full-Stack Web Development, Computer Graphics, Computer Networks, Network Security and Operating Systems
 - JS and Swift are my preffered languages but I also work with C/C++, C# and Python
 - Heavily invested in the Apple Ecosystem
-- Feel free to reach me out on my twitter @demurthelemur or email workdemirdereli@gmail.com
+- Feel free to reach me out on my twitter @dderelidev or email workdemirdereli@gmail.com

 <!--